jgoff88/whats_your_flavor/README.md

-# passport_auth
+# Whats your flavor?

-This is a user login and registration app using Node.js, Express, Passport, MySql and Handlebars.
+This is an app built to make trying new foods and drinks fun!

 # How to use